Uncategorized Archives - Triumphant Partners

 While helpful as a starting point, this method has significant limitations.
 Even among local competitors, practices can differ widely in areas like equipment, debt levels, patient base, cash flow, and market positioning.
 These granular factors can skew the valuation.
 Comparing your practice to one down the street that recently sold might lead to a misleading valuation.

+Accurately determining a practice’s value is crucial, especially for those considering selling their practice.
 A market-based valuation can be a useful guide, but it shouldn’t be your sole method of determining your practice’s worth.

 Neglecting EBITDA